 - Properties held in trust for the benefit of natural persons can be eligible for assistance if at least one of the occupants at the time of the storm/s was a current beneficiary of the trust.
 If the property was not the primary residence for the current beneficiaries or trustee(s), the applicant(s) is(are) not eligible for assistance.
 The trustee's powers must include the ability to affect the damaged property.
-If the trustee's powers do not include the ability to affect the damaged property, all beneficiaries with an interest in the damaged property must sign the closing documents along with the trustee. - Applicants/homeowners who were in the United States military and deployed outside of Puerto Rico at the time of the storm/s may qualify for the Program. - Applicants/homeowners who were temporarily in a nursing home, assisted living, or other medical facility at the time of the storm/s may qualify for the Program.
+If the trustee's powers do not include the ability to affect the damaged property, all beneficiaries with an interest in the damaged property must sign the closing documents along with the trustee. - Applicants/homeowners who were in the United States military and deployed outside of Puerto Rico at the time of the storm/s may qualify for the Program. - Applicants/homeowners who were temporarily in a nursing home, assisted living, or other medical facility at the time of the storm/s may qualify for the Program. - Applicants/homeowners who were incarcerated and residing at a law enforcement facility at the time of the storm/s may qualify for the Program. - If the owner/occupant at the time of the storm/s subsequently died, the applicant (heir) may qualify for the Program if evidence is provided that the deceased property owner and the applicant/heir used the home as his/her primary residence at the time of the storm/s.

-2 See Act No. 195-2011, as amended, known as the Puerto Rico Homestead Exemption Act, 31 LPRA sec.
+2 See Act No. 195-2011, as amended, known as the Puerto Rico Homestead Exemption Act, 31 L.P.R.A. sec.
 1858 et seq.

-CDBG-DR Program Guidelines Home Repair, Reconstruction, or Relocation Program July 30, 2019 (V3.0) Page 19 of 84
+CDBG-DR Program Guidelines Home Repair, Reconstruction, or Relocation Program July 10, 2019 (V2.0) Page 19 of 79